Flaming Gorge Reservoir

 Flaming Gorge Reservoir is the largest reservoir in Wyoming, on the Green River, impounded behind the Flaming Gorge Dam.
 Construction on the dam began in 1958 and was completed in 1964.
 The reservoir stores 3,788,900 acre.ft of water when measured at an elevation of 6,040 ft above sea-level (maximum).

 Location

 The reservoir is mainly in southwest Wyoming and partially in northeastern Utah.

-The northern tip of the reservoir is 10 mi southeast of Green River, Wyoming, 14 miles southwest of Rock Springs, Wyoming, and the Southern tip is approximately 40 mi north of Vernal, Utah.
+The northern tip of the reservoir is 10 mi southeast of Green River, Wyoming and 14 miles southwest of Rock Springs, and the southern tip is approximately 40 mi north of Vernal, Utah.
 The lake straddles the Utah-Wyoming border.
 The nearby town of Dutch John, Utah, was built to serve as a base camp during construction of the dam, and as an administrative site afterwards.